VedantMahajan01/Sales-Data-Analysis/README.md

 ## Project Overview

-This project was completed as part of my internship Projectand my final year MCA curriculum.
+This project was completed as part of my internship Project and my final year MCA curriculum.
 The project analyzes historical sales data to:

 - Understand sales trends and patterns
 - Identify top-performing products and regions